michaelopes/simple_navigator/README.md

           return path;
         },
       ),
-      //Here, a non-root route with support for tabs is created.
+      //Here is a example a non-root route with support for tabs is created.
       SimpleNavigatorTabRoute(
         path: "/tabs",
         builder: (_, child) => TabsPage(